Relative Facts of Relational Quantum Mechanics are Incompatible with Quantum Mechanics: Further Remarks

 \subsection{Consistency with the RQM assumptions concerning probability amplitudes}

-Note that the constraint (\ref{C233}) is in full concurrence with the rule (\ref{RULE-1}).
+Note that the constraint (\ref{C233}) is in full concurrence with the RQM rule (\ref{RULE-1}).
 In the case of quantum mechanics it stems from:

-which holds due to an isomorphism between the final state \eqref{GHZ-233-BAA} and the ordinary GHZ state expressed in respective local bases.
-In RQM the transition probability $P\left(\left(p^{(2)},q^{(3)},r^{(3)}\right)\big|GHZ\right)$ applies on the "initial" side to the three qubits, and on the "outcomes" (relative values) side to $B_1$, $A_2$ and $A_3$ subsystems respectively.
-The relative facts $\left(p^{(2)},q^{(3)},r^{(3)}\right)$ are of different RQM labels (which means that these relative facts are realised with respect to different systems).
+which holds due to the isomorphism between the final state \eqref{GHZ-233-BAA} and the ordinary GHZ state expressed in respective local bases.
+In RQM the transition probability $P\left(\left(p^{(2)},q^{(3)},r^{(3)}\right)\big|GHZ\right)$ applies on the ``initial'' side to the three qubits, and on the ``outcomes'' (relative values) side to $B_1$, $A_2$ and $A_3$ subsystems respectively.
+The relative facts $\left(p^{(2)},q^{(3)},r^{(3)}\right)$ have different RQM labels (which means that they are realised with respect to different systems).
 The formula for the quantum amplitude appearing in the right-hand-side of \eqref{Prob233GHZ} can be re-expressed in terms of the RQM amplitudes in accordance with the rule \eqref{RULE-1}:

-On the one hand each of the RQM amplitudes applies to different systems in the \textit{in} and \textit{out} sides, e.g. in $w\left(p^{(2)}, p^{(3)}\right)$, $p^{(2)}$ is a relative fact about system $S\otimes A$ realised with respect to the observer $B$, whereas relative fact $p^{(3)}$ is about the initial system \mrk{$S$} realised with respect to the observing system \mrk{$A$}.
+On the one hand each of the RQM amplitudes applies to different systems in the \textit{in} and \textit{out} sides, e.g. in $w\left(p^{(2)}, p^{(3)}\right)$, $p^{(2)}$ is a relative fact about system $S\otimes A$ realised with respect to the observer $B$, whereas relative fact $p^{(3)}$ is about the initial system $S$ realised with respect to the observing system $A$.
 On the other hand the values of the RQM amplitudes, put here generally as $w(y,x)$, are due to isomorphisms between the final states after entangling interactions and the initial GHZ state, formulas (\ref{GHZ1}-\ref{GHZ-233-BAA}), given by the respective quantum amplitudes $\braket{x}{y}_S$ calculated for the qubits $S=S_1\otimes S_2 \otimes S_3$, that is $w(x,y)=\braket{x}{y}_S$.

-Further, and most importantly, please note that the constraints on the products of the values of relative facts for systems $B_1,A_2,A_3$ emerge due to {\it quantum mechanical interactions}.
-This is in accordance with RQM no-comparison rule (the last bullet point in section II), in which the allowed comparison is stated as follows "Wigner [...] might compare the result of his measurement on $S$ with that of $F$ only by physically interacting with $F$ in an appropriate manner."